 Professor Joseph H.H.
 Weiler

 Joseph H.H.
-Weiler is the Jean Monnet Professor of Law, Chair and Faculty Director of the Hauser Global Law School Program, and Director of the Center for International Economic law & Justice at New York University School of Law.
+Weiler is the European Union Jean Monnet Chair at New York University School of Law, and the President of European University Institute.
 Professor Weiler is a distinguished and prolific scholar in comparative law, international law, and European law, including the sui generis character of the European Union.
 He is a member of numerous advisory boards, councils and scientific committees.